Ayash13/Antivity/README.md

 ## 🌟 Overview

-Antjvity is a gamified walking companion that transforms ordinary walks into purposeful adventures.
+Antivity is a gamified walking companion that transforms ordinary walks into purposeful adventures.
 Users receive randomized search missions (find a cat, spot a pink car, discover a unique tree) that encourage mindful observation of their surroundings.
 The app combines fitness tracking, journaling, and social sharing to create a comprehensive walking experience.

 ## ✨ Features